omer-bar/DFK-Hero-Viewer/README.md

 	);
 }
 ```

-\* note - do not use onClick on the card or container since there are things in the card like statGrowth you want to click to activate and placing onClick on the container will flip the card AND switch to statGrowth instead of just switching to statGrowth.

 ## Credit
 Thanks to [Kingdom studios](https://kingdomstudios.io/) the creators of [DefiKingdoms](https://defikingdoms.com/) for allowing me to use the art assets and the hero component source code that was used to make this project happen.